mlevison/APR-Markdown-Export/post/how-sprint-planning-mistakes-can-derail-a-team/index.md

   - "sprint"
   - "sprint-planning"
 coverImage: "APR_Blog-Illustrations_Sept2021_SprintPlanning_v3.jpg"
+excerpt: 'Sprint Planning is the most underappreciated Agile event.
+Unfortunately, that leads to a'
 ---

 Sprint Planning is the most underappreciated Agile event.
 Unfortunately, that leads to a whole host of errors and problems, as we will soon see.